waikato-datamining/image-dataset-converter/plugins/to-data.md

                         The split names to use for the generated splits.
                         (default: None)
   -o OUTPUT, --output OUTPUT
-                        The directory to store the images/.report files in.
-                        Any defined splits get added beneath there. (default:
+                        The directory to store the images in.
+Any defined splits get added beneath there. (default: None)
-                        None)
-  -c FIELD, --class_field FIELD
-                        The report field containing the image classification label (default: None)
 ```